SonyaBlinova/ml-project-1-SES/README.md

 ### ```DataPreprocessedModels.ipynb```

-Notebook with dataprocessing and feature expansion.
+This is a jupyter Notebook where we improved the performances of our previous results(base models) with dataprocessing and feature expansion.